TheM1N9/stella/README.md

 - **Close Applications**: Stella can close the opened applications on your system.
 - **Web Search**: Stella can perform web searches using DuckDuckGo and provide concise results.
 - **AI-Powered Answers**: Stella uses Google Generative AI to answer questions and decide which functions to call based on user commands.
+- **Send Emails**: Stella can automatically send emails to users (requires authorization each time).
+- **Fetch Calendar Events**: Stella can fetch events from your calendar.
+- **Contextual Awareness**: Stella remembers context from previous conversations to provide more relevant responses.
+- **Task Management**: Stella can manage tasks, including creating, updating, and deleting tasks.
+- **File and Folder Management**: Stella can open, create, delete, search, and find files and folders.
+- **Reminders**: Stella can set reminders and notify you when it's time.

 ## Installation